 Revelation – The Book for Today

 Have you ever read Revelation all the way through?
-If you have, chances are you were impressed by the numerous dazzling symbols, the colorful cartoon-like character, and the glowing promises.
+If you have, chances are you were impressed by the numerous dazzling symbols, the colorful cartoon-like characters, and the glowing promises.
 You may have wondered how to fit the pieces of the puzzle together.
-Be assured that the study of this book will be a real “revelation” to you of God’s wonderful plan for this world and for your life.
+Be assured that the study of this book will be a real “revelation” to you of God’s wonderful plan for this world and your life.

 - As Confucius, the Chinese philosopher, declared, “one picture is worth ten thousand words.”
 God condensed truth by summarizing prophecy in symbols.

 - Revelation’s prophecies condemn tyrannical, political, and fallen religious systems.
 Since symbols are used, these powers were less likely to understand and retaliate.

 - As we study prophecy, we discover truths that are not apparent to the surface reader.
 The very process of study strengthens our spiritual experience.

 Of course, the central person in the Book of Revelation is Jesus Christ.
 May we behold the Lamb of God as we study this unique book?
 The same Spirit who gave John these truths will be present to make God’s special last-day message clear.

 Before we start: I recommend the student use the New King James Version of the Bible for this study.
 Any version will do, but answers to the questions are from the New King James Version.
 When a different version or translation is used, it will be noted for the student.